velobarplus/zfs-manager/README.md

 #### Samba

 ZFS always creates shares in /var/lib/samba/usershares folder when ShareSMB property is enabled.
-This is also the case even if Cockpit ZFS Manager is managing the shares.
+This is also the case even if ZFS manager is managing the shares.
 To avoid duplicate shares of the same file system, it is recommended to configure a different usershares folder path if required or to disable usershares in the Samba configuration file.

 Note: Newer versions of Samba may require the usershares folder to be set to a new path instead of disabled in configuration: